I can’t save money, because how can I save money with no money? Click to find common reasons for not saving money, plus how to fix them.

 If your income is just too low — meaning your basic living expenses cannot be covered by your paychecks — then you need to know about resources out there to help you with saving money.

-I’ve detailed 4 Savings Match Programs you might qualify for that can help you still save money, despite a low income.
+I’ve detailed 4 types of Savings Match Programs you might qualify for that can help you save money despite a low income.

 Savings Match Programs include:

 Any of these could make the difference between being able to save money each month, and finding saving money too hard to do.

 Reason #5: You’re in an Expensive Season of Life

 I get it – I became a mother over 5 years ago.
 If you’re building your family, or building a business, or any other number of things, then you are in an “expensive” season of life.